 About Me

-I am Manja McCade, a contemporary artist living and working in Dessau — a city shaped by the spirit of the Bauhaus and the quiet force of reinvention.
-After more than a decade in Leipzig, I relocated here in 2024 to find space, stillness, and a deeper connection to my materials and ideas.
+I am Manja McCade, a contemporary abstract artist living and working in Dessau — a city shaped by the spirit of the Bauhaus, reinvention, and quiet radicalism.
+After more than a decade in Leipzig, I relocated here in 2024 to find space, stillness, and a deeper connection to my materials, themes, and artistic voice.

-Themes of vulnerability, resistance, and transformation run through all of my work.
+Themes of vulnerability, resistance, and transformation anchor my work.
 They are personal and political, intimate and collective.
-Art is never neutral.
+Contemporary art is never neutral; it carries weight, context, and consequence.
 It holds history.
 It holds heat.

-My commitment to artistic activism led me to create work in support of Julian Assange, including a deeply resonant project titled Belmarsh Live.
-In it, I translated the isolation and urgency of his imprisonment into an art installation and visual storytelling — confronting injustice, bearing witness, and keeping the conversation alive through art.
-That project was not just about him; it was about all of us.
-About freedom.
-About truth.
-About the cost of silence.
+My commitment to artistic activism led me to create work in support of Julian Assange, including my project Belmarsh Live.
+Through installation and visual storytelling, I translated the isolation, urgency, and injustice of his imprisonment into a physical experience — bearing witness, challenging silence, and keeping the conversation alive through art.
+That project was never only about him; it was about all of us.
+About truth, accountability, and the fragile architecture of freedom.

-Now, with Julian free, the energy doesn’t disappear — it transforms.
-The fight becomes memory, and memory becomes art.
+Now that Julian is free, the energy doesn’t vanish — it transforms.
+The fight becomes memory, and memory becomes material.

 If you step close to my paintings, you might find a piece of yourself in the layers — or a moment that refuses to fade.